afganistansimulator/KartonEngine/tutorial.md

 This is a quick guide on how to use this engine.

+# Link Karton functions to other python files

+I honestly reccomend this.
+Provides you a clean new python script without some random garbage at the top.

+To do this first have the py file at the same location where the Karton.py file is, unless you know some more advanced black magic which will be the case 100%.
+Then in your py file put `from Karton import*` at the top and then go crazy.

 # Creating a stage
 This is the **first step** you need to do before running any other Karton command.
 You can do this with `render(<width>, <height>)`